🎵 Audio & Speech¶

 -

-This paper proposes the Universal Holistic Audio Generation (UniHAGen) task and the OmniSonic framework, which employs a TriAttn-DiT architecture with triple cross-attention and MoE gating to simultaneously generate on-screen environmental sound, off-screen environmental sound, and human speech within a unified audio synthesis pipeline, achieving comprehensive state-of-the-art performance on the newly constructed UniHAGen-Bench.
+This paper proposes the Universal Holistic Audio Generation (UniHAGen) task and the OmniSonic framework.
+Utilizing a TriAttn-DiT architecture with tri-way cross-attention and a MoE gating mechanism, it achieves the unified synthesis of on-screen/off-screen ambient sounds and human speech for the first time, significantly outperforming SOTA models on the newly constructed UniHAGen-Bench.

 - SAVE: Speech-Aware Video Representation Learning for Video-Text Retrieval